The Master Plan Process

 A master plan creates a vision for development of infrastructure, recreational facilities, and other capital upgrades, resource protection measures, and overall management of the park.
 The master plan for Mark West Creek Regional Park and Open Space Preserve will be driven by public input to create an accessible, beautiful park with an emphasis on low-impact public access, ecological protection and enhancement, and fire risk management.
 The master plan will also include a natural resources management plan and extensive environmental review in compliance with the California Environmental Quality Act (CEQA).

-The master planning process will include extensive community engagement to evaluate opportunities and constraints, comment on master plan alternatives, select a preferred master plan, and prepare an environmental permitting document and resource management plan for the park.
+The master planning process will include extensive community engagement to evaluate opportunities and constraints, comment on master plan alternatives, select a preferred master plan, and prepare an environmental permitting document and resource management plan for the Preserve.

 Regional Parks will be working closely with the Sonoma County Agricultural Preservation & Open Space District (Ag + Open Space) during this process.
 Ag + Open Space holds a conservation easement (CE) on the property which protects the conservation values of the property, defines building envelopes for park development, and helps guide the programs, services, and facilities to enhance public access.